This post may contain affiliate links. Read policies

 This is one of the easiest methods for improving your site speed.
 Using a Content Delivery Network, you store a copy of your WordPress website on local servers around the globe.
 So, the nearest server sends the data to the user for the instant transfer of the data (blog post and images).
 It gives a remarkable boost to the user experience.

-Now, for the images, you need to verify if your Web Hosting Company provides a CDN and Image Compression feature or not.
+Now, for the images, you need to verify if your Web Hosting Company provides a CDN and Image Compression feature.

 With Hostinger, I get QuicCloud CDN and Litespeed Image Compression service for free.
 And I, obviously, use this feature to host my files on QuicCloud CDN and have automated image compression management.

-If your web hosting company doesn’t provide CDN management, then you can consider Cloudflare for free CDN with limitations.
+If your web hosting company doesn’t provide CDN management, then consider Cloudflare for free CDN with limitations.

 Along with that, you can use Shortpixel for an automated image compression mechanism.
-It is free to join and you can always update for unlocking more features.
+It is free to join and you can always upgrade.
+That will unlock more features.

-This was something that your WordPress has to handle.
+This is something that your WordPress must handle.
 Now, we will look at some of the manual Image SEO practices.

 RENAME IMAGE FOR SEO

 Okay, we have to start from the basics.
-Whenever you click a photo, it get’s a numerical name like ‘3456834058.jpg’ which is so difficult to understand by the crawlers.
-But changing it to something like ‘Christmas-Yoga-Pants.jpg’ can make a huge difference.
+Whenever you click a photo, it get’s a numerical name like ‘3456834058.jpg’ which is difficult to understand by the crawlers.
+Changing it to something like ‘Christmas-Yoga-Pants.jpg’ can make a huge difference.

 You got my point?

 I cross-check every time before uploading any image to my blog.
-This little effort can save you from unwanted SEO errors forever.
-It ensures that your image will be ranked for the correct phrase in the search results as a result of proper Image SEO strategy.
+This little effort can save you from unwanted SEO errors.
+It ensures that your image will be ranked for the correct phrase in the search results.
+This is proper Image SEO strategy.
 If you are performing Pinterest Marketing to drive traffic from Pinterest, then this simple activity can boost your Pinterest analytics with viral pins.

 MANUAL COMPRESSION WITH TINYPNG

 I love TinyPNG.
 This is a free image compression service where you can reduce the size of your images by 80% without losing the quality of the image.
-The smart compression technology helps in getting crystal clear small-size images within a few clicks for free.
+The smart compression technology helps receive crystal clear small-size images within a few clicks.
+And it’s free.

-Simple, go to the site and upload your image files, you can even bulk upload them.
+Simply, go to the site and upload your image files.
+You can bulk upload them.
 Download the processed version of your files as a single or zip format and use these images for the blogging.
 It saves a lot of space on your server.

-The only limitation with the free service is that you can upload an image with 5mb of size.
-If you want to exceed, then you’ve to upgrade to a pro plan.
-And that won’t be an issue as you can find plenty of stock files under 5mb.
-Compressing can help in perfect Image SEO for your blog.
+The only limitation with the free service is that you can only upload an image with 5mb size.
+If you want to exceed this size, then you must upgrade to a pro plan.
+And that won’t be an issue since you can find plenty of stock files under 5mb.
+Compressing can help create perfect Image SEO for your blog.

 JPEG or PNG?

-This has been the biggest struggle for any blogger to decide either to choose JPEG or PNG format for their blog.
-Let me give an end to this debate by providing criteria for the usage of both the files.
+This has been the biggest struggle for any blogger to decide whether to choose JPEG or PNG format for their blog.
+Let me put an end to this debate by providing criteria for the usage of both files.

-A little tip is to use PNG clipart over white background and then convert it to JPEG can have better compression levels.
+A little tip is to use PNG clip art over a white background and then convert it to a JPEG.
+This is because JPEG can have better compression levels.